Havana (film): Production

 Filming began on November 22, 1989, and was completed on April 28, 1990.
 Sydney Pollack hoped to film in Havana.
-However, U.S. law would not allow the producers to spend any U.S. dollars in Cuba, U.S. citizens could not legally enter Cuba, and relations between the U.S. and Cuba in 1989 were not conducive to filming an American motion picture in Havana.
+However, U.S. law would not allow producers to spend any U.S. dollars in Cuba; U.S. citizens could not legally enter Cuba; and relations between the U.S. and Cuba in 1989 were not conducive to filming an American motion picture in Havana.
 Thus, it was decided to make the entire film in the Dominican Republic.
 The vegetation was the same, and Santo Domingo offered certain architectural similarities, though not a wide boulevard like Havana's famous El Prado (Paseo de Marti).
 The end scene was filmed in Key West, Florida.

 Tomás Milián, who played the Batista's head of secret police, had lived in Cuba during the 1950s and commented that the film recreated Havana during the Batista regime's last days in great detail.
 Many of the extras were exiled Cubans who had moved to the Dominican Republic.
 According to Sydney Pollack, "The atmosphere became quite emotional...
 They remembered the old days in Havana.
 Our set took them back 30 years."

-The film's main set, informally called "The Big Set", was a quarter-mile long (400 m) street surrounded by façades representing casinos, restaurants, and hotels.
-Interior scenes were shot in replicated casino floors, room suites, and cafes.
+The film's main set, informally called "The Big Set", was a quarter-mile-long (400 m) street surrounded by façades representing casinos, restaurants, and hotels.
+Interior scenes were shot on replicated casino floors, hotel rooms, and cafes.
 The Prado was reconstructed at a former airbase in the Dominican Republic.
-To replicate it, a team of about 300 tradesmen was used, and over 80 neon signs needed to be made in the U.S. and shipped to the Dominican Republic.
+To replicate it, a team of about 300 tradesmen was assembled, and over 80 neon signs were made in the U.S. and shipped to the Dominican Republic.
 The set took 20 weeks to construct.
-Costume designer Bernie Pollock had to outfit 2,000 extras with costumes and needed 8000–10,000 costumes for frequent changes during different scenes of the film.
+Costume designer Bernie Pollock had to outfit 2,000 extras and needed 8,000–10,000 costumes for frequent changes across the film's scenes.
 Besides 1950s period clothing, there were large numbers of hats, accessories, jewelry, and gloves, along with 1950s Cuban military uniforms.
-The wardrobe items were brought in from both Los Angeles and England.
-About one hundred 1950s vintage American automobiles, buses, and trucks appear in the film.
+The wardrobe items were brought in from both L.A. and England.
+About 100 1950s-vintage American automobiles, buses, and trucks appear in the film.

 The version of "Rum and Coca-Cola" by The Andrews Sisters is a re-recorded version from 1961 from their DOT Records album Greatest Hits, which was recorded two years after the film's setting.

 Raul Julia chose to remain uncredited because the film's producers would not give him above-the-title credit alongside Robert Redford and Lena Olin.